-An optimal level of HRV is associated with health and self-regulatory capacity, and adaptability or resilience.
+An optimal level of HRV is associated with health, self-regulatory capacity, and adaptability or resilience.

 Higher levels of resting vagally-mediated HRV are linked to the performance of executive functions like attention and emotional processing by the prefrontal cortex.

-HRV is useful for monitoring autonomic function and assessing ANS(autonomic nervous system) involvement in several clinical conditions.
+HRV helps monitor autonomic function and assess ANS(autonomic nervous system) involvement in several clinical conditions.

 Importantly, low HRV has been predictive of increased risk of heart disease, sudden cardiac death, and all-cause mortality.

-HRV has been proved to be a valuable, noninvasive clinical evidence for evaluating diseases and even for describing aging and behavior.
+HRV has been proven to be valuable, noninvasive clinical evidence for evaluating diseases and even for describing aging and behavior.